valoudefou/flight-searcher/README.md

 | `flagSortBySeatLeft`             | BOOLEAN to sort by most seats left first `true` or `false` | micro |

 The AB Tasty interface allows you to easily configure flags and structure a JSON response with various data types, including INTEGER, STRING, BOOLEAN, ARRAY, and OBJECT.

+## Scenario 1

+Use case: when a returning user is browsing, the remaining seats for a flight are displayed in red.
+A 20% discount is applied, and the original price is struck through.
+Additionally, the results are sorted by the number of seats remaining.
+This approach is designed to increase conversion rates by creating a sense of urgency for returning users who are close to convert.

 <img src="https://assets-manager.abtasty.com/1ceff369b6cd9aceaa9ee318e6498167/flags.png" alt="AB Tasty interface" width="950"/>